robertoash/toca_dbt/toca_dbt/models/docs/descriptions.md

 # Table docs

 {% docs events_table %}
-Event data from Google Firebase.
+Event data from Google Firebase. !!!NOT FOR PRODUCTION USE!!!.
 {% enddocs %}

 {% docs exchange_rates_table %}
-Represents daily exchange rates for various currencies.
+Represents daily exchange rates for various currencies. !!!NOT FOR PRODUCTION USE!!!.
 {% enddocs %}

 {% docs products_table %}
-Contains product catalog data for in-game purchases.
+Contains product catalog data for in-game purchases. !!!NOT FOR PRODUCTION USE!!!.
 {% enddocs %}

 {% docs intm_all_events_table %}
 Contains all events from the events table.
+USE IN PRODUCTION WITH CAUTION.
 {% enddocs %}

 {% docs intm_purchase_events_table %}
 Contains purchase events from the events table.
+USE IN PRODUCTION WITH CAUTION.
 {% enddocs %}

 {% docs fact_purchases_table %}